 Where Can I Buy Good Porcelain?

-Porcelain is both beautiful and fascinating, so it's hardly surprising if you decide that you would like to have some of your own, and not just dinner plates and tea cups.
-But you have a feeling it could be tricky knowing exactly what you are buying and whether it is good value.
+Porcelain is beautiful and fascinating, so it will be very understandable that you decide to get some for yourself, and not just dinner plates and tea cups.
+But it can be a challenge to distinguish whether you are buying the genuine work and whether it is worth it.

 It is useful if you have an idea what you like, and what you are looking for.
 In China, some porcelain pieces were created to appeal to Chinese emotions, while others were created with foreigners in mind.
 The Eastern oriented pieces will have motifs such as dragons, Buddhist emblems, and local landscapes, while those designed for Western tastes will have more western designs.